 IULs also have some flexibility.
 You can select a variety of indexes, for example.
 This was you can somewhat diversify your money inside the IUL.
 For example, some of your money might have a fixed rate of interest via its index, while some of it in cash value might link to a different index.
 Of course, there are many options, so be sure to connect with us.
 We can help you find the right choices for your situation.

 in Terms of Benefits?

-IULs are a life insurance product, so of course they provide a death benefit.
+IULs are a life insurance product, so of course, they provide a death benefit.
 But they can also be used as a way to earn tax-free* income.
 There are options with an IUL that don’t exist with other types of products.
 The laws and taxes rules surrounding it are different than other retirement strategies.
 This is because it’s an insurance product.
 For example, IRA or 401(K) accounts have limits on how much money you can put in each year, while an IUL doesn’t have a cap on how much.
 Some retirement accounts also have early withdrawal fees, while an IUL doesn’t.

 IULs may not offer the large potential earnings of riskier choices, but they do offer a way to keep your money away from stock market risks.
 They can also give you a tax-free* income strategy.
-Even when the index that ties in to your IUL drops, your principal doesn’t.
-Your cash value principal remains the same.
+Even when the index that ties into your IUL drops, your principal doesn’t.
+Your cash value principle remains the same.
 These life insurance products also work differently than annuities, although they also offer income and protection.
 Be sure to learn about IULs in addition to other retirement choices.

 what you can do

 Some people use an IUL as a way to protect their wealth for their family.
 Beneficiaries generally get a larger sum of death benefit than what you put into the policy, and it’s possible that your death benefit increases with time.
 This depends on several different factors, of course.
 IULs also don’t require probate and court, so upon your passing, the death benefit simply goes to the person you designate in your IUL.
 There’s also no tax on the amount they receive.